 - Combine the granulated sugar, lemon zest and cinnamon in a small bowl and whisk them together.
 Spread the softened brown butter over the dough and evenly sprinkle the sugar mixture on top.

-- Cover & let them rest in a warm environment for about another 30 minutes until they rise & look "fluffy".
-Bake on 350F for 20-25 minutes, until they're golden brown.
+- Cover the rolls and let them rest in a warm environment for about 30 minutes, until they rise and look "fluffy".
+Bake on 350F (177C) for 20-25 minutes, until they're golden brown.

 - Combine all the ingredients for the icing in a bowl and whisk them together until the sugar is fully dissolved.

-- Spread over warm lemon cinnamon rolls and serve warm!
+- Spread it over the warm lemon cinnamon rolls, top with fresh berries if you desire, and serve warm!

-Store in an airtight container at room temperature for 1 day, then refrigerator for any longer than that.
+Store in an airtight container at room temperature for one day, then the refrigerator for anything longer than that.

 Amount Per Serving: Calories: 505Total Fat: 18gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 75mgSodium: 90mgCarbohydrates: 82gFiber: 2gSugar: 51gProtein: 6g